cheat-sheets/writing-cheat-sheet/README.md

 22. **A crapshoot**.
 A chance or risk, named after the dice game.
 23. **Nest egg**.
 A sum of money saved up and set aside.

+### 14. Off the Beaten Track

+1. **To take the scenic route**.
+Jokingly, to get lost and take a long time to reach a destination.
+2. **Off the beaten track**.
+Remote, faraway, hard to get to, and not very well known.
+Notice that you can also say "off the beaten path."
+3. **Mixed-up**.
+Confused.
+4. **IT WILL BE A COLD DAY IN HELL BEFORE SOMETHING HAPPENS**.
+It is highly unlikely or improbable that something will happen.
+5. **The middle of nowhere**.
+A very remote place, especially someplace wild and far away from people or towns.
+6. **To wing it**.
+To do something without following instructions or directions.
+To improvise.
+7. **To shake off the dust**.
+To rest and compose yourself after a long trip, as if you had been walking for a long time and were covered in dust from the road.
+8. **To freshen up**.
+To wash up and relax.
+To tidy your appearance and overall condition after something tiring.
+9. **To whip up**.
+To prepare something, especially food, in a fast and improvised way.
+10. **To catch up**.
+To talk and share recent news after not having seen someone in a while.
+11. **To unwind**.
+To relax and free yourself from stress.
+12. **To kick off**.
+To begin something.
+13. **R and R**.
+Rest and Relaxation.
+14. **To recharge the batteries**.
+To rest and regain physical and psychological strength.
+15. **A weekend getaway**.
+A place to go to for the weekend where you can rest and relax.
+16. **The rat race**.
+The total system of life centered around working hard—commuting, struggling to be successful and get ahead, dealing with the stresses of life,worrying about bills, etc.
+17. **Culture shock**.
+Reaction to a very significant change in way of life.
+18. **The sticks**.
+The country.
+A rural area.
+19. **A fish out of water**.
+Out of place, not in your natural environment.
+20. **The boondocks**.
+The country, the rural areas far away from cities or big towns.
+Note that this expression is often shortened to "the boonies."
+21. **A place to hang your hat**.
+A place to call home, a place to feel at home.
+22. **TO PAN OUT**.
+To be successful, to work out well.
+23. **To snap out of it**.
+To recover after a state of confusion, sadness, or psychological fatigue.
+24. **The locals**.
+The people who live in a certain place.
+The local people.
+25. **To stick out like a sore thumb**.
+To be very visible or obvious, to draw attention to yourself because you are different in some noticeable way.
+26. **To size someone up**.
+To examine or evaluate someone, especially visually.
+27. **To give someone the cold shoulder**.
+To fail to be warm and welcoming to someone, to ignore someone, especially on purpose.
+28. **To start from square one**.
+To start again, to start a process from the very beginning.
+29. **To reach out**.
+To extend a welcome to a person, to put forth an effort to communicate with someone.
+30. **To make small talk**.
+To make insignificant conversation with someone, especially only to be polite.
+31. **To break the ice**.
+To put an end to a time of silence or lack of communication.
+To initiate a conversation or friendliness with someone.
+32. **Lined up at your door**.
+Eager and in large numbers.
+33. **To raise eyebrows**.
+To bring attention to yourself, to cause people to notice you as someone different or unconventional.
+Notice that this expression is similar to "stick out like a sore thumb," but there's a hint of amoral judgment with "raise eyebrows."
+34. **Good old-fashioned**.
+Traditional.
+35. **On the clock**.
+On a strict schedule, especially on working time.

+### 15. Turning Over a New Leaf

+1. **To take a load off**.
+To rest by sitting down.
+2. **In a nutshell**.
+Concisely and quickly explained.
+3. **To make a clean break**.
+To forget about something in the past, to start fresh.
+4. **To turn over a new leaf**.
+To begin a new project or period in your life.
+5. **To be up in the air**.
+To not have direction or definite shape.
+6. **NO BIG DEAL**.
+Not important.
+7. **To put something off**.
+To delay something, to postpone something, to procrastinate.
+8. **To have a foot in the door**.
+To be in a situation that could lead to better opportunities.
+Notice that you may also "get a foot in the door" or "give someone a foot in the door."
+9. **To show up**.
+To arrive.
+10. **The straw that broke the camel's back**.
+An event or thing that by itself is insignificant, but added to other problems is just enough to leave a big impact or cause a big change.
+11. **To have something in mind**.
+To have an idea or conception about something.
+12. **To get on your feet**.
+To become stable financially, emotionally, socially, etc.
+13. **To get a break**.
+To be given an opportunity to do something you want to do.
+14. **To have two left feet**.
+To be ungraceful, to move in a clumsy or awkward way, especially while dancing.
+15. **To be hard on someone**.
+To be strict or difficult with someone, to be demanding, to be overly critical or disciplinary.
+16. **To stick to someone or something**.
+To stay with someone or something.
+17. **By the way**.
+This expression introduces an afterthought.
+It is used before saying something that is somehow related to what's already been said.
+18. **To hit the road**.
+To begin to travel or move.
+To set off on a trip.
+19. **To be looking up**.
+To seem positive, to suggest a positive outcome or improvement.

+### 16. Face the Music!

+1. **To give someone a break**.
+To hold back criticism, judgment, or effort against someone.
+2. **To brush something off**.
+To fail to take something seriously.
+To treat something as unimportant or inconsequential.
+3. **To put something away**.
+To save something, such as money.
+4. **To burn through something**.
+To use something very fast, with little care for future supplies.
+5. **To live paycheck-to-paycheck**.
+To earn only enough money to meet weekly or monthly bills, to not be able to save or spend on non essentials.
+6. **No skin off someone's nose**.
+To be of no concern or importance to someone.
+To fail to affect someone.
+To say "it's no skin off your nose" means that there's an inconvenience only for the speaker, but none for the listener.
+7. **To make your own way in the world**.
+To support yourself, to be responsible for your own needs in life.
+8. **To get the ball rolling**.
+To get started doing something.
+9. **To get your feet wet**.
+To get experience, to try something out.
+10. **Like talking to a wall**.
+Communicating with someone who doesn't understand or listen.
+11. **To go about something**.
+To handle, to act, or to perform in a situation or with a certain goal.
+12. **To have your head in the clouds**.
+To be a dreamer, to fail to be realistic or pay attention to realistic needs.
+13. **To sell out**.
+To betray your principles for money.
+14. **To get along with**.
+To behave in an agreeable way with someone.
+15. **TO SEE EYE To EYE**.
+To agree.
+16. **To take charge of something**.
+To become responsible for something and make active decisions about it.
+17. **To wake up and smell the coffee**.
+To acknowledge the reality of a situation.
+18. **Neither here nor there**.
+To not be the point.
+To not matter or be important in the current context.
+19. **To cut the cord**.
+To detach yourself from someone or something that you used to have strong influence or control over.
+The image is of a baby being physically attached to his or her mother by the umbilical cord.
+20. **It's about time**.
+To be the right time.
+This expression may also communicate the opinion that something should have been done a long time ago.
+21. **TO FACE THE MUSIC**.
+To confront or accept unpleasant realities or consequences of bad actions.
+22. **To sink or swim**.
+To be in a situation where you must either perform your best or fail.
+23. **To cut someone off**.
+To stop someone's supply of something, often money or support.

 ## Phrasal Verbs

 ### In/out